Alba Berlin: 2008–present: Current era

 In the 2018–2019 season, Alba had some of its greatest success in more than a decade, as they not only played in the Bundesliga finals for the second year in a row, but also managed to reach the 2019 EuroCup Finals, where they ultimately lost the series 1–2 to Valencia Basket.
 Two of Alba's players, Rokas Giedraitis, and Luke Sikma (who was also named the league's MVP), were selected to the All-EuroCup First Team, while the team's coach, Aíto García Reneses, was named the Eurocup Coach of the Year.
 The club also set the season's record for highest attendance, with 12,945 spectators in a finals game against Valencia Basket, which Alba won 95–92.

 The 2019–20 season was altered due to the COVID-19 pandemic.
-In a final tournament behind closed doors in Munich, Alba went on an undefeated 10–0 streak to win its 9th German title, its first in twelve years.
+In a final tournament behind closed doors in Munich, Alba went on an undefeated 10–0 streak to win its 9th German title, its first in 12 years.
 In the 2021–22 season, Alba won the BBL again.

+After 24 years, the team decided to join European third tier Basketball Champions League in the following 2025–26 season after participating with Euroleague Basketball's competition's EuroLeague and EuroCup which they both played for 12 seasons together.